w2sv/koala/README.md

 ## Acknowledgements

-This repository started off as a fork from the as of now unmaintained and generally lackluster [df package](https://github.com/synw/df), ultimately however, I wound up rewriting basically everything.
+This repository started off as a fork from the as of now unmaintained and generally lackluster [df](https://github.com/synw/df), ultimately however, I wound up rewriting basically everything.
 Still, shout out boyz.

 ## Author